Cinnamon allergy

 This section has been translated automatically.

 Cinnamon is one of the oldest spices.
-Cinnamon allergy is relatively rare.
-In contrast to other spices, there are relatively weak cross-reactions to pollen/celery allergens.
+A cinnamon allergy is relatively rare.
+In contrast to other spices, there are relatively weak cross-reactions to pollen/celeryallergens.

-Oral contact stomatitis caused by dental care products containing cinnamon is described (Birrdon JF et al. 2013).
-Tremblay S et al. reported in 2008 about a patient with allergic contact stomatitis caused by cinnamon-containing Chewing gum.
-Further described are contact dermatitis caused by various cosmetic cinnamon products (Admani S et al. 2017).
-Mertens M et al (2017) observed a generalized systemic dermatitis caused by Cinnamomum zeylanicum in a herbal tea product.
-A connection between an oral lichen planus mucosae and cinnamon sensitization was discussed (Hoskyn J et al. 2005).
+Oral contact stomatitis caused by dental care products containing cinnamon has been described (Birrdon JF et al. 2013).
+In 2008, Tremblay S et al. reported on a patient with allergic contact stomatitis caused by chewing gum containing cinnamon.
+Contact dermatitis caused by various cosmetic cinnamon products has also been described (Admani S et al. 2017).
+Mertens M et al. (2017) observed a generalized systemic dermatitis caused by Cinnamomum zeylanicum in a herbal tea product.
+A connection between oral lichen planus mucosae and cinnamon sensitization was discussed (Hoskyn J et al. 2005).

-When processing cinnamon, workers may experience asthmatic symptoms.
-Cinnamic acid and even more so its oxidation products and esters are also relevant contact allergens.
+The processing of cinnamon can cause asthmatic complaints in workers.
+Cinnamic acid, and even more so its oxidation products and esters, are also relevant contact allergens.

 Etiology